-Stand-alone wwPDB validation servers
+Stand-alone wwPDB Validation Service

-Important notes about the wwPDB stand-alone X-ray validation server:
+Important notes about the wwPDB Validation Service:

-reports (PDFs), an FAQ, and example reports are available online
+- User guides describing the contents of the wwPDB validation reports, an FAQ, and example reports are available online

 Please keep in mind the following technical issues:

 - The server is essentially a scaled-down variant of the new wwPDB OneDep deposition system.
 This means that the first step is to create a "validation account".
 You will receive an email about where to go and can then proceed to upload a model and a data file.
 You can only run one validation job per account at a time.
 You will receive an e-mail when the calculations are done (or have failed or have been terminated; see below) - you can then go back to the server to see if your results files have been created (PDF report and XML file with exhaustive results).

 - Please note that the wwPDB Validation Service and OneDep system although related are entirely separate.
 The Validation ID cannot be used for deposition.
 Once you are satisfied that your structure is ready for deposition to the PDB you will need to start a new deposition at OneDep http://deposit.wwpdb.org.

 - You are welcome to reuse your "validation account" on the Validation Service for other models and data files as many times as you wish.
 Please note that we periodically delete accounts that have been inactive for over 3 months.
 If this happens then simply request a new account.
 You will also need to have more than one account if you validate structures from multiple methods (for instance X-ray and 3DEM).

 - The server runs on a load-balanced set of 2 web servers and 2 compute servers (2 x 16 CPUs, 2 x 128 GB RAM).
 In case of heavy server load, your job may take a while to complete.
 Most jobs finish in 5-10 minutes (~20 minutes for NMR ensembles), but jobs with huge models and/or data sets can take considerably longer.